-Note that there’s no evidence to suggest that sitting too close to modern monitors can cause actual eye damage (that’s a common myth that isn’t true) so don’t worry about macular degeneration.
+There’s no evidence to suggest that sitting too close to modern monitors can cause actual eye damage (that’s a common myth about computer screens that isn’t true) so don’t worry about macular degeneration.

-We’ve known for a while that sitting for extended periods of time can be detrimental to your health, but it can also sap your energy.
+We’ve known for a while that sitting at a desk all day can be detrimental to your health, but it can also sap your energy.
 According to the British Medical Journal, prolonged sitting contributes to fatigue.

-So if you find yourself tired at the office but fine elsewhere, it may be the sitting that’s doing you in.
-As such, you may want to consider switching to a standing desk — a simple change that could have big results.
+If you find yourself tired in the office but are fine elsewhere, it may be the sitting that’s doing you in.
+As such, you may want to consider switching to a standing desk—a simple change that could have big results.

-We realize that not everyone can switch to a standing desk at the snap of one’s fingers, so if you have no choice but to sit in an office chair, make sure you’re sitting with proper posture:
+You might not be able to immediately switch to a standing desk, so if you have no choice but to sit in an office chair, make sure you’re sitting with proper posture:

 - Lean back at an angle of 120 to 135 degrees.